NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields

 \section{Introduction}

-Neural radiance fields (NeRFs) enable photorealistic novel view synthesis of complex 3D scenes using limited input imagery.
-By representing scenes as continuous volumetric radiance and density fields, NeRFs can render high-fidelity views from unseen camera perspectives.
-A core component in NeRF is the use of multilayer perceptrons (MLPs) to learn a field that models a scene representation function for mapping 5D coordinates (3D location and 2D viewing direction) to volume density and view-dependent emitted radiance.
+Neural radiance fields (NeRFs)~\cite{mildenhall2020nerf} can enable photorealistic novel view synthesis of complex 3D scenes by using multilayer perceptrons (MLPs) to represent continuous volumetric radiance and density fields.
 However, converging to a sufficiently high-resolution representation is computationally demanding, as NeRF requires hundreds of millions of costly neural network queries per rendered image.
-For example, Mildenhall et al. report that training NeRF~\cite{mildenhall2020nerf} on their Blender synthetic dataset requires 640k rays per image, with each ray requiring 256 sampled points that need to be passed through the fields in order to accumulate colour and density.
+However, converging to a sufficiently high-resolution representation is computationally demanding, as NeRF requires hundreds of millions of costly neural network queries per rendered image.
+For example, Mildenhall et al. report that training NeRF~\cite{mildenhall2020nerf} on their Blender synthetic dataset takes 640k rays per image, with each ray requiring 256 sampled points that need to be passed through the fields in order to accumulate colour and density.
 This results in over 150 million network queries per rendered image, which severely limits deployability, especially on resource constrained platforms.

-Although recent advancements have succeeded in enhancing the efficiency of NeRF by employing techniques like caching~\cite{garbin_fastnerf_2021, muller_instant_2022}, baking~\cite{hedman_baking_2021}, tensor decomposition~\cite{chen_tensorf_2022}, efficient sampling~\cite{neff_donerf_2021}, spatial decomposition~\cite{rebain_derf_2021, reiser_kilonerf_2021, garbin_fastnerf_2021} or multi-resolution hash encodings~\cite{muller_instant_2022}, these methods maintain the same architectural configuration across various scenes and computational platforms.
-This one-size-fits-all model neglects the need to balance computational complexity and synthesis quality according to specific deployment constraints.
-Merely achieving computational efficiency is insufficient if the resulting model compromises the quality of the scene rendering.
-A more practical design strategy is needed, one that can selectively lower neural network complexity to fit deployment constraints without compromising required synthesis quality.
-Such a conditional approach permits a more focused exploration of the expansive architectural design space, thereby generating architectures tailored for specific performance criteria.
+Recent advancements have succeeded in enhancing the efficiency of NeRF by employing techniques like caching~\cite{garbin_fastnerf_2021, muller_instant_2022}, baking~\cite{hedman_baking_2021}, tensor decomposition~\cite{chen_tensorf_2022}, efficient sampling~\cite{neff_donerf_2021}, spatial decomposition~\cite{rebain_derf_2021, reiser_kilonerf_2021, garbin_fastnerf_2021} or multi-resolution hash encodings~\cite{muller_instant_2022}.
+However, these methods typically adopt one-size-fits-all architectures, irrespective of scene complexity and target metrics, making them impractical for realistic deployment constraints.